 This course is a study of the developments in architecture in South and Southeast Asia.
 It will offer a selective overview of the styles, theories, and structures of architecture from antiquity to the twenty-first century.
 This course utilizes a thematic approach aimed at understanding the relationships between private property, public authority, and power as articulated in architecture.
-Assessment: 100% coursework.

-FINE2053.
+FINE 2053.
 Beauties and the beasts: Song and Yuan painting (6 credits)